rixx/ramble/ideas.md

 - if failure is not an option, failure is mandatory https://twitter.com/DRMacIver/status/1266704808150470657
 - bughoroskp
 - main: kleine annehmlichkeiten, inquirer(), `posts new`, etc
+- "say more" is a great way to continue conversations. also: jumping-off points, but be mindful of conversation modes.